predator1995/fortechwriterz/docs/tutorials/preparation-before-start/background.md

 Before you go to apply for technical writer position you should be aware of some tips regarding background.

-!!! note

  **Background** - knowledge or experience that can be applied to do some job.

 Backgrounds that can be reviewed while applying for technical writer position: